Are you looking for a fun and quick getaway? Michigan’s Adventure amusement park might be the perfect destination for you.

 If you have special dietary needs, the park offers a guide on where to find the food you need.

-If you’re at the water park, and your entire group is more about the sun than the surf, you can rent a Cabana for $75.
+If you’re at the water park, and your entire group is more about the sun than the surf, you can rent a Cabana for $159.
 This is a semi-private, shaded area with a table and chairs, just for your group.
+Rental includes seven people.

-The park also offers a free mobile app to help you plan your day, which you must have in 2021, the Boarding Pass Program for guests with disabilities, so they can get times to board a ride rather than waiting in the queue, and the Parent Swap program, for parents with kids that are too small to ride the big coasters.
+The park also offers a free mobile app to help you plan your day, which you must have in 2022, the Boarding Pass Program for guests with disabilities, so they can get times to board a ride rather than waiting in the queue, and the Rider Swap program, for parents with kids that are too small to ride the big coasters.

 This program allows one parent to wait in line and ride the height restricted rides, while the other looks after the kids.
 When the first parent gets off the ride, the second can go up the exit instead of waiting in the line twice.